Neural network identifiability for a family of sigmoidal nonlinearities: Auxiliary results from complex analysis and Kronecker's theorem

-then $F\vert_{\mathcal{U}}\equiv 0$. \end{lemma} We will now elaborate on the tools from the theory of Lie groups needed in the proof of Theorem \ref{LITheoremIntro}.
-The material will be presented in a self-contained fashion, assuming familiarity with finitely-generated abelian groups and basic point-set topology, but without assuming any previous knowledge of Lie groups or representation theory.
+\end{lemma} We will now elaborate on the tools needed in the proof of Theorem \ref{LITheoremIntro}.
+The material touches upon the theory of Lie groups and representation theory, and will be presented in a self-contained fashion, only assuming familiarity with finitely-generated abelian groups and basic point-set topology.
 We write $T^d=\R^d/\Z^d$ for the $d$-dimensional torus considered as a compact abelian topological group.
 For a finite set of real numbers $\{\alpha_j\}_{j = 1}^d$ we let $\langle \alpha_1,\dots,\alpha_d\rangle_{\Q}$ denote the span of $\{\alpha_j\}_{j = 1}^d$ in the vector space $\R$ over the scalar field $\Q$, and we write $\dim \langle \alpha_1,\dots,\alpha_d\rangle_{\Q}$ for its dimension.
-We will need the following lemma, which is an easy consequence of Ratner's orbit closure theorem \cite{Ratner1991} for general Lie groups.
-For the sake of completeness, we provide an elementary proof in the special case of the torus.
+We will need the following lemma, which is an easy consequence of Kronecker's theorem \cite{Kronecker1884}.
+For the sake of completeness, we provide an elementary proof from first principles.